Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - You can now override global `OpenTopped` transport properties per TechnoType.
 - `OpenTopped.IgnoreRangefinding` can be used to disable `OpenTopped` transport rangefinding behaviour where smallest weapon range between transport and all passengers is used when approaching targets that are out of range and when scanning for potential targets.
 - `OpenTopped.AllowFiringIfDeactivated` can be used to customize whether or not passengers can fire out when the transport is deactivated (EMP, powered unit etc).
+- `OpenTopped.ShareTransportTarget` controls whether or not the current target of the transport itself is passed to the passengers as well.

 ```ini
 [SOMETECHNO]                              ; TechnoType